chrisvasqm/csharp-beginners/README.md

 Write a program and ask the user to enter a number.
 The number should be between 1 to 10.
 If the user enters a valid number, display "Valid" on the console.
 Otherwise, display "Invalid".
-(This logic is used a lot in applications where values entered into input boxes need to be validated.)
+(This logic is used a lot in applications where values entered into input boxes need to be validated).

 ### [MaxTwoNumbers.cs](https://goo.gl/qogfd7)